List of Marvel Comics characters: U: Ultimus

-Ultimus (Ard-Con) was created by Gerry Conway and John Buscema, making his debut in Thor #209 as Demon Druid, while he made his debut as Ultimus in Wonder Man #7.
+Ultimus (Ard-Con) was created by Gerry Conway and John Buscema, making his debut in Thor #209 as Demon Druid.
+The character first appeared as Ultimus in Wonder Man #7.

-The Kree known as Ard-Con was a member of the Kree Eternal sub-race created by the Celestials.
+Ard-Con is a member of the Kree Eternal sub-race created by the Celestials.
 He with the other Kree Eternals travelled through space, eventually coming across Earth 4000 years ago.
 The Celts of Earth mistook the Kree Eternals as deities and soon all Kree Eternals left Earth except Ard-Con who stayed on Earth for a millennium, but was then imprisoned by the Deviant Tantalus.
 He also encountered Odin once, claiming that his name brought back memories, but also thought that Odin had died.
 He was then accidentally freed by Thor when the latter used Mjölnir to turn into Donald Blake.
 Once free, he started wreaking havoc across the streets and knocked Thor unconscious.
 He was then apprehended by the British Army and Thor again, but stopped fighting when Thor realized that Ard-Con was trying to reach a portal at Stonehenge to leave Earth.
 After that, Ard-Con successfully departed Earth.

-Ard-Con was unable to find his people, so he returned to Earth via a portal created by two tourists and the hero Meggan, who were under the influence of the Eternal.
-Shadowcat intervened and freed Meggan along with tourists.
-Ard-Con then broke into Darkmoor Nuclear Research Facility where he recreated a nuclear facsimile to use it at Stonehenge and finally reunite with his people.
-However, the Excalibur intervened and stopped Captain Britain from fighting Ard-Con, while Kitty opened a portal to Ard-Con's people and apologized to him.
-This proved to be successful, but upon arriving at his home, he was approached by the Supreme Intelligence who informed Ard-Con that he was the last surviving Kree Eternal.
-Then Ultimus, under the order of the Supremor, joined the Starforce.
+Ard-Con is unable to find his people, so he returns to Earth via a portal created by two tourists and the hero Meggan, who were under the influence of the Eternal.
+Shadowcat intervenes and frees Meggan along with tourists.
+Ard-Con then breaks into Darkmoor Nuclear Research Facility, where he recreates a nuclear facsimile to use it at Stonehenge and finally reunite with his people.
+However, Excalibur intervenes, while Kitty opens a portal to Ard-Con's people and apologizes to him.
+After returning home, Ard-Con learns that he is the last surviving Kree Eternal.
+Ultimus joins Starforce at the Supreme Intelligence's insistence.